 Vistafolio analyses, monitors and operates a model portfolio where the Partners' own money is invested.
 We apply this to client accounts in accordance with their risk profile and trading preferences.

 The strategy is to invest in quality, undervalued assets in developed markets around the world.
 We believe in investing in companies and sectors that improve the world and are poised for growth due to market timing, economic trends or events.

 *This shows the returns that have been generated by this investment strategy in the past.
-Annualised returns are after management fees and after withholding taxes.
+Annualised returns are after applicable fees (where fees are charged) but exclude local taxes.
 Your actual portfolio will differ from the portfolio that generated these returns.
 Important: it does not tell you how the investment strategy will perform in the future.

 Focus: Capital preservation, income and growth over 5 years.

 Sharpe Ratio: 3.99 (return to risk ratio)